3 Marks of True Friends December 20, 2017

 Proverbs 27 reveals several marks of true friendship.
 The first is that a true friend cares enough to wound you, “Faithful are the wounds of a friend” (vs. 6).

 Jesus taught us this when He said to His disciples, “I have called you friends; for all things that I have heard of my Father I have made known unto you” (John 15:15).
 This is the secret to building true friendship: share your heart.
-Talk about spiritual things.
+Additionally, talk about spiritual things.
 Bring others into what God is doing in your life.

 Proverbs 27 again: “Iron sharpeneth iron; so a man sharpeneth the countenance of his friend” (vs. 17).

 Just this morning I talked to a true friend.
 I thank God for such gifts.
-By God’s grace I want to work to be more of that kind of friend to others.
+By God’s grace, I want to work to be more of that kind of friend to others.

 Post Author